 It is important that you give proper credit to all work that is not strictly your own, and that you do not violate copyright restrictions.

 It may be desirable to provide a Bibliography section separately from the reference section.
-The bibliography lists documents which have informed the text or are otherwise relevant but have not been explicitly cited.
+The bibliography lists documents that have informed the text or are otherwise relevant but have not been explicitly cited.

 are acceptable references.